 Like so many of these wonderful venues, The Carnegie Institution for Science is another Washington, DC wedding venue that is as beautiful outside as it is inside.
 The exterior of the building is very traditional DC with white columns and a grand staircase.
 But the inside is truly something special — a two-story rotunda filled with ornate white walls and lot of windows for beautiful daylight.
 It’s perfectly situated within walking distance to many downtown hotels which makes it the perfect spot for your guests to enjoy as well!

-See more of Amanda & Brian’s Carnegie Institution for Science Wedding.
+See more of Chris & Michelle’s Carnegie Institution for Science Wedding, as well as Amanda & Brian’s winter Carnegie Wedding.

 St. Matthews Cathedral